Sameer-Jahangier99/flask-app/README.md

 - `comment_count`: Integer, number of comments
 - `share_count`: Integer, number of shares
 - `download_count`: Integer, number of downloads
+- `engagement_rate`: Float, percentage of user engagement (comments + shares divided by views)
+- `is_shareable`: Boolean, indicates if the video has high engagement potential

 ### Creator Information
 - `user_id`: Text, TikTok user ID of the creator